$50,000 Settlement in Car Dealer Forgery Case

 Whitney, LLP’s lawyers have found that, on average, 1 out of every 5 sales and lease contracts that we review contains a forged signature, including e-signatures.

-A Story of Alleged Forgery and Fraud at Sheehy Hyundai’s Waldorf, MD Car Dealership
+A Story of Car Dealership Forgery and Fraud at a Waldorf, MD Car Dealership

-On February 16, 2019, our client, referred to as “Ms. K”, went to Sheehy Hyundai to purchase a new car.
-After selecting a new 2019 Hyundai Elantra (the “Vehicle”) that she liked with a price of $19,910.84, she signed a Buyer’s Order with the Balance To Be Paid At Delivery of $24,683, including tax, tags, negative equity on her trade-in, GAP Insurance and a “Sheehy VIP Membership,” that was also signed by a Sheehy Hyundai authorized representative.
-(Exhibit 1 – Buyer’s Order)
+On February 16, 2019, our client, referred to as “Ms. K”, went to a Waldorf, MD dealership to purchase a car.
+After selecting a Hyundai Elantra (the “Vehicle”) that she liked with a price of $19,910.84, she signed a Buyer’s Order with the Balance To Be Paid At Delivery of $24,683, including tax, tags, negative equity on her trade-in, GAP Insurance and a pre-paid maintenance plan.

 After signing these documents, Ms. K received a flashdrive of copies of all the documents she signed.
 She did not return to the dealership at any time after February 16, 2019 to sign more documents.